cvkworld/Online-Shopping-Website/README.md

 possibly delete or modify the quantities of certain items, then validate it to start the order.

-For more details you can see documents where I mention some screeshot about project.
+For more details you can see documents where I mention some screenshot about project.